Joshua27/SICStusPrologFuzzer/README.md

     * only for predicates: 'noQuantifier'

 * prob_ast_sat(Options)
-    * generates ProB ast predicates with identifiers and constraints to test SMT-Solver like ProB, Z3 and CVC4
+    * generate B predicates yielding satisfiability problems to test the ProB constraint solver and its implementations of Z3 and CVC4
     * 'maxID:C' to set the maximum amount of used identifier
     * 'maxInterval:C' to specify the maximum size of an interval to be able to control integer constraints
     * 'posInterval', 'negInterval'